swenyang/react-iscroll/README.md

 	Calculate the wrapper's bottom dynamically, since we can't use the wrapper's height for calculation, so I exposed a function.

-	*Notes: because React-IScroll is mounted before the parent, if you want to use this feature, make sure to call `updateIScroll()` when parent is mounted.*
+	*Notes: because React-IScroll is mounted before the parent, if you want to use this feature, make sure to call `updateIScroll()` when the parent is mounted.*

 - `wrapperStyle`